windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 ![Resource type schema view](./resource_type_json.png)

+## States

+In Windmill, states are resources (but excluded from the Workspace tab for clarity).
+States are used by scripts to keep data persistent between runs of the same script by the same trigger (schedule or user).

+They are displayed on the Resources menu, with a dedicated tab.

 ## Using Resources

 Provided you have the right permissions, you can access resources from scripts, flows and apps